jochenseeber/gradle-workspace-plugin/README.md

     # git clone https://github.com/groovy/groovy-core.git

-Now to work on both together, just create a new settings file named e.g. "settings.gradle" with the following content:
+Now to work on both together, just create a new settings file named e.g. 'settings.gradle' with the following content:

-    include "gradle"
+    include 'gradle'
-    include "groovy-core"
+    include 'groovy-core'

     # If you need to adjust the paths to your projects, you can do this:
-    project (":gradle").projectDir = new File(settingsDir, "gradle")
+    project (':gradle').projectDir = new File(settingsDir, 'gradle')
-    project (":groovy-core").projectDir = new File(settingsDir, "groovy-core")
+    project (':groovy-core').projectDir = new File(settingsDir, 'groovy-core')

-Also create a new build file named "build.gradle" with the following content:
+Also create a new build file named 'build.gradle' with the following content:

     plugins {
-        id "me.seeber.workspace" version "0.2.0"
+        id 'me.seeber.workspace' version '0.3.0'
     }

 Now you can work seamlessly on both projects at once, and any binary dependencies will be replaced by a dependencies on the included project.
-No need to do a "gradle install" to have one project pick up changes in the other project, and "gradle eclipse" will give you nice Eclipse workspace with direct project dependencies.
+No need to do a 'gradle install' to have one project pick up changes in the other project, and 'gradle eclipse' will give you nice Eclipse workspace with direct project dependencies.

 Roadmap
 -------